After mid-study analysis of data from their Phase 2/3 Generation Program studies, Novartis and Amgen decided to discontinue trials of CNP520.

 CNP520 is a BACE1 inhibitor.
-It is designed to prevent the BACE1 enzyme from cutting up APP, a move that should curb amyloid beta accumulation.
+It was designed to prevent the BACE1 enzyme from cutting up APP, a move that was supposed to curb amyloid-beta accumulation.

-Studies in human cells in a laboratory setting and in mice have shown that CNP520 can prevent the formation of amyloid beta plaque.
-It also does not cause a problem that other BACE1 inhibitors cause — lightened patches of skin, a condition known as hypopigmentation.
-The reason for this, scientists believe, is that CNP520 inhibits the BACE1 enzyme but not the BACE2 enzyme, which is involved in the regulation of skin pigmentation.
+Studies in human cells in a laboratory setting and in mice showed that CNP520 could prevent the formation of amyloid-beta plaques.
+It also did not cause a problem that other BACE1 inhibitors cause — lightened patches of skin, a condition known as hypopigmentation.
+The reason for this, scientists think, is that CNP520 inhibits the BACE1 enzyme but not the BACE2 enzyme, which is involved in the regulation of skin pigmentation.

 CNP520 in clinical trials

 A Phase 2 clinical trial (NCT02576639) that ran from August 2015 to March 2016 showed that CNP520 was safe across a range of doses and that patients tolerated it well.
-In addition to the therapy’s safety, researchers looked at its pharmacokinetics, or how it moved through the body and pharmacodynamics, or how the body processed it.
+In addition to the therapy’s safety, researchers looked at its pharmacokinetics (how it moved through the body) and pharmacodynamics (how the body processed it).

-The study covered 124 healthy people older than 60.
-They received one of four doses of CNP520 a day for three months.
+The study included 124 healthy people older than 60 who received one of four doses of CNP520 a day for three months.
 Researchers conducted the trial at locations in the U.S., the U.K., the Netherlands, Belgium, and Germany.
-The results appeared in the journal Alzheimer’s & Dementia.
+The results were published in the journal Alzheimer’s & Dementia.

-Novartis and the Banner Alzheimer’s Institute started a Phase 2/3 trial (NCT02565511) in November 2015 to see whether a CNP520 combo therapy could delay the start and progression of Alzheimer’s.
+Novartis and the Banner Alzheimer’s Institute started a Phase 2/3 trial (NCT02565511) called Generation S1 in November 2015 to see whether a CNP520 combo therapy could delay the start and progression of Alzheimer’s.
 The other treatment was the Novartis-developed immunotherapy CAD106.
-The ongoing trial is comparing the combo with a placebo.
+The trial compared the combination of CNP520 and CAD106 with a placebo.

-The trial participants consist of 1,340 people, ages 60 to 75, with two copies of the APOE4 gene and no signs of cognitive impairment.
+The trial participants consisted of 481 people, ages 60 to 75, with two copies of the APOE4 gene and no signs of cognitive impairment.
 Scientists consider people with an APOE4 gene at high risk of developing Alzheimer’s.

 Amgen, Novartis, and the Banner Alzheimer’s Institute started the Generation S2 trial (NCT03131453) in November 2017.
-It will compare CNP520 and a placebo’s ability to slow cognitive decline.
+This trial was designed to compare CNP520 and a placebo’s abilities to slow cognitive decline.

-Researchers plan to recruit 2,000 participants, aged 60 to 75 years.
-Generation S2 is open to people with either one or two copies of the APOE4 gene and elevated levels of amyloid beta protein in their brain.
-Participants will receive one of two doses of CNP520 a day or a placebo.
+Researchers planned to recruit 2,000 participants, ages 60 to 75, to this trial.
+Generation S2 was open to people with either one or two copies of the APOE4 gene and elevated levels of amyloid-beta protein in their brains.
+Participants received one of two doses of CNP520 a day or a placebo.

 Alzheimer’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.